klebgenomics/KleborateModular/docs/source/modules.rst

    -m klebsiella__ybst, klebsiella__cbst

 We previously explored the diversity of the *K. pneumoniae* integrative conjugative element (ICE *Kp*), which mobilises the yersiniabactin locus *ybt*, using genomic analysis of a diverse set of 2498 *Klebsiella* (see `this article <http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000196>`_\ ).
 Overall, we found *ybt* in about a third of all *K. pneumoniae* genomes (and *clb* in about 14%).
 We identified 17 distinct lineages of *ybt* (see figure) embedded within 14 structural variants of ICE *Kp* that can integrate at any of four tRNA-Asn sites in the chromosome.
 One type was found to be plasmid-borne.
-Based on this analysis, we developed a MLST-style approach for assigning yersiniabactin sequence types (YbST) and colibactin sequence types (CbST), which is implemented in KleborateModular.
+Based on this analysis, we developed a MLST-style approach for assigning yersiniabactin sequence types (YbST) and colibactin sequence types (CbST), which is implemented in Kleborate.

 Note that while ICE *Kp1* is occasionally found in other species within the KpSC, and even in other genera of Enterobacteriaceae (see `original paper <http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000196>`_\ ), most of the known variation included in the database is derived from *K. pneumoniae*.